mediadesignpractices/othermill/eagle-othermill.md

 This is simply an example of why the flight check is needed, though your experience may vary as dictated by the specifics of your design.

+## Parts to Cut

+Select `Traces` and `Holes` in the `Parts to Cut` settings.
+The `Outline` should only be cut on the bottom side of a double sided board (otherwise alignment will be impossible between the two sides), so leave this off for the top side.
+Incidentally, `Otherplan` does not like it if you try to start the job on the bottom side (no idea why).

 ## Starting the Job

+Once

 ## Changing Endmills